 Dispersal

-At the end of the day, Petalians receive support and encouragement with smiles and stars.
-Before heading home, they wash their faces, use the restroom, hang their bags, and say goodbye to friends and facilitators, excited to return the next day.
+At the end of the day, Petalians receive encouragement and support, with smiles and stars.
+They pack up, hang their bags, and say goodbye to friends and facilitators, eagerly awaiting to come back the next day.

 -